 - deaths of widowed people in the year

-Additionally the model calculated at a single year of age and sex level and each year the population are aged on, for example the number of single men aged 45 projected for mid-2016 become the starting point in the model for the number of men aged 46 for mid-2017.
+Each year the population are aged on, for example the number of single men aged 45 projected for mid-2016 become the starting point in the model for the number of men aged 46 for mid-2017.

 The number of single, married, divorced and widowed people is constrained so that for each year by every age-sex group this adds up to the total number of people in the principal national population projection for England and Wales.
 The number of migrants and deaths are also consistent with the corresponding components in the principal projection.
 There are also a number of consistency constraints imposed.
 These include internal 'two-sex' constraints, for example, that the number of men divorcing each year must equal the number of women divorcing.